-To stop, hit your brake with your back (kicking) foot.
+- To stop, hit your brake with your back (kicking) foot.
 Press down on the brake gradually so that you don’t stop too quickly.
 Or use handbrakes.
-To squeeze on the brakes gradually with your fingers.
+Squeeze on the brakes gradually with your fingers.

 - Take a curve by slowly rotating the handlebar in the direction you wish to turn.